Why the yoga mat was first rolled out

 My favourite thing to make yoga more accessible in classes is using props and sometimes even prop substitutes.
 There are so many things you can do with props.
 Sometimes you need to think outside the box and get creative to make a pose comfortable.
 It may require what I call a “bolster fort.”
 Ask me what that is after a class.

 Not long after my first Yoga Teacher Training (YTT), I formed a goal in my mind to become a Yoga Therapist.
 Given my life experience with Osteoarthritis (OA) and Chronic Fatigue Syndrome (CFS), and friends living with Fibromyalgia, I wanted to make a difference for them and others living with these and other conditions.
 I will also want to work with Allied Health Professionals in creating holistic team-oriented approaches to improving the health and well-being of people with these conditions.

 I commenced Yoga Therapy training in May 2020.
-I was due to start training in August, but with the closures due to the Covid-19 pandemic, I took the opportunity to get started.
-In 2021, instability in open travel between states and territories has made it tricky.
-Completion of my training may be delayed by a year or two, but I’ll get there.
-As I updated parts of this website, I included a Yoga Therapy page.
+I was due to start training in August, but with closures due to the Covid-19 pandemic, I took the opportunity to get started.
+In 2021, instability in open travel between states and territories made it tricky.
+However, I completed my training in November 2021!
+For more information, visit the Yoga Therapy page.

 Keep an eye on this page for more about my yoga journey.
 If you’d like to have a chat about what I can do to help you in yours, visit the Contact page.